 - Choosing fresh foods such as fish, vegetables, soups, and sauce.

 - Saying no to canned or processed food.

-- Strictly avoiding packet, tinned soups, instant noodles, stock cubes, soy sauce and sea salt.
+- Strictly avoid packets, tinned soups, instant noodles, stock cubes, soy sauce and sea salt.

 - Preventing salted biscuits, chips and nuts.